pulc/pulc.github.io/_posts/2020-07-26-memes-philosophy-harambe.md

 Just like with the introduction to nihilism, I will make a statement out of nowhere: One of the problems (not only) the youth is dealing with is *Determinism*.
 By [Wikipedia](https://en.wikipedia.org/w/index.php?title=Determinism&oldid=965202867)'s definition, *"Determinism is the philosophical view that all events are determined completely by previously existing causes."* The opposite of determinism is *randomness* and the rival conception is *free will*.

-During my "dark times", I justified inaction by *causal determinism*, similarly as explained in the previous point about nihilism.
+During my "dark times", I justified inaction by *causal determinism*, as similarly explained in the previous point about nihilism.
 I adopted the deterministic view saying that humans are merely the product of their biology and environment and therefore, free will is inherently an illusion.
 This obviously led to **fatalism** and the consequent attitude of resignation.
-Justifying depression with fatalism is basically the same as coping with nihilism with *"If life has no meaning, none of my actions have meaning, hence nothing at all matters"* - it's really self-destructive.
+Justifying depression with fatalism is basically the same as coping with nihilism with the overused quote *"If life has no meaning, none of my actions have meaning, hence nothing at all matters"* - it's really self-destructive.

 It doesn't matter what is your position regarding the Determinism/ Free Will debate.
 What matters is the relevance of the outcome for you.
 What I do believe is that one should either not participate in the debate or take the free will position because Determinism, again, can lead to fatalism causing depression and [self-deceit](https://en.wikipedia.org/w/index.php?title=Self-deception&oldid=968546212), especially when you are prone to it.

 As the opposite of determinism is randomness, **memes** and especially the abstract (dank) memes **are the execution of randomness and _free will_**.
-Just like *Veggietales* predicted, it's the random humor taking over nowadays.
+Just like *Veggietales* predicted, it's the random ("*randonmly generated*") humor taking over nowadays.
 And it's just my theory that *Weedeater* or some dank Harambe memes are funny not only because they are nonsensical but they also serve as the defense against fatalism.

 #### Simulation Hypothesis
 I came across the Simulation Hypothesis while reading about Determinism.